charlespascoe/py-cryptostasis/README.md

 To encrypt an archive:

-`$ cryptostasis -e archive-name -f archive.tar -o encrypted-archive.bin`
+`$ cryptostasis -f archive.tar -o encrypted-archive.bin encrypt archive-name`

 If `-f` or `--input-file` isn't specified, then it will read from stdin.
 If `-o` or `--output-file` isn't specified, then it will write to stdout.

 To decrypt and archive:

-`$ cryptostasis -d -f encrypted-archive.bin -o archive.tar`
+`$ cryptostasis -f encrypted-archive.bin -o archive.tar decrypt`

 To list all entries in the archive index:

+`$ cryptostasis list`

+To change the index encryption password:

-`$ cryptostasis -l`
+`$ cryptostasis passwd`

 Platform Support
 ----------------